SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     $ chmod +x short.sh

-Making the script executable and the "shebang" line (`#!/bin/bash`) line at the top of the script are not necessary for running programs that are only run locally.
+Making the script executable and the "shebang" line (`#!/bin/bash`) line at the top of the script are not necessary for programs that are only run locally.
 However, _it is extremely important for jobs running on the grid_.

-Since we used the tutorial command, all files are already in your workspace.
-Run the job locally when setting up a new job type -- it is good to test your job outside of HTCondor before submitting into the Open Science Grid.
+Since we used the `tutorial` command, all files are already in your workspace.
+Test jobs on the submit host first b locally when setting up a new job type -- it is good to test your job outside of HTCondor before submitting into the Open Science Grid.

     $ ./short.sh
     Start time: Mon Mar  6 00:08:06 CST 2017